pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

     However, stats do not use as much extra storage as it might appear because snapshots of the `/pfs` directory that are the largest stored assets do not require extra space.

+### No Skip Datums (optional)

+`no_skip` will avoid skipping datums that are already processed for this pipeline.
+This is useful for pipelines that make an external call to other resources, such as deployment or triggering an external pipeline system.
+Set `"no_skip": true` in order to enable this behavior. `"no_skip": false` is the default behavior.

+!!!
+Warning
+    `no_skip` violates Pachyderm's [provenance guarantees](../concepts/data-concepts/provenance) and will make tracking data more difficult.
+Caution should be used with this setting to ensure this is a worthwhile tradeoff.

 ### Service (optional)